collective/collective.developermanual/source/troubleshooting/buildout.rst

 error: None
 ============

-This means you are out of luck and you wish you are not out of cigarettes too.
+This means .tar.gz is corrupted

 	error: None
 	An error occured when trying to install lxml 2.3.6.
 Look above this message for any errors that were output by easy_install.